 Nutritional yeast looks like little yellow flakes and has a cheesy-ish flavor.
 Vegans (and non-vegans!) love using it as a seasoning for popcorn, pasta, mashed potatoes and more.
 It’s common to find nooch in shaker containers on tables at vegan restaurants.
 Think of it like Parmesan cheese!

 It’s a common ingredient in vegan cheese sauces.
 It’s called nutritional yeast because it can pack a punch of micronutrients.
 Some kinds are fortified and are an excellent source of vitamin B12.
 You’ll need to check the label to double check that it’s fortified.

 You can find nooch at the grocery store usually in the baking aisle near the spices.
 You can also buy it online.
-Here is the kind I buy – it’s fortified with B vitamins. (affiliate link)
+Look for a kind that is fortified with vitamin B12!

 Nooch Tofu Recipe

 - 1 block extra firm tofu, drained and pressed

 - Oil (I like olive, canola and avocado)

 - 1 tablespoon cornstarch